webstudio-is/webstudio/packages/prisma-client/migrations-cli/README.md

 This is a drop-in replacement for Prisma's migration engine.
 It adds:

-- an ability to write a migration in TypeScript,
+- an ability to write a data migration in TypeScript,
 - an ability to write a rollback for a migration (\* to be implemented).

 A regular Prisma's migrations directory looks like this: